2004 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Michigan Quarter: Features a textured outline of the state and the outline of all five of the Great Lakes, inscribed “Great Lakes State”.
 The design shows “Michigan 1837” and represents the state’s connection to four of the five Great Lakes.

 Iowa Quarter: Based on the painting Arbor Day by Iowa native Grant Wood, featuring a trio of students and their teacher planting a tree before their one-room schoolhouse.
 Inscribed “Foundation in Education” and includes the artist’s name “Grant Wood”.
-Shows “Iowa 1846” and symbolizes the state’s commitment to education and environmental stewardship.
+Shows “Iowa 1846” — the painting was actually created by Wood in 1932 as a tribute to two teachers at McKinley Junior High School where he had previously taught art.

 Wisconsin Quarter: Features a cow, an ear of corn, and a truckle of cheese.
-Inscribed with the state motto “Forward”, shows “Wisconsin 1848” and represents the state’s agricultural heritage, particularly dairy and corn production.
+Inscribed with the state motto “Forward”, shows “Wisconsin 1848”.
+Mint sculptor-engraver Alfred F. Maletsky adapted the design from a farm illustration by Wisconsin resident Rose Marty, and it became his last artistic work before retiring on December 31, 2003.

 Other Features Of The 2004 Quarter

 The 2004 quarters have a reeded edge, measure 24.30 millimeters in diameter, and weigh 5.67 grams.
-All of the regular circulation Statehood Quarters were clad, meaning they were 75% copper, with the rest composed of nickel, and the core of the coins was solid copper.
+All regular circulation State Quarters were clad — meaning they are 75% copper with a nickel outer layer and a solid copper core.
+These coins contain no silver and have no intrinsic precious metal value.

 Also Read: Washington Quarter Value (1932-1998)